 How Much Does Therapy Cost Without Insurance?

 If you've been struggling with the idea of whether or not to get therapy (because you're concerned about the costs), you're among the millions of people in the United States who are having this issue.
 In this article, we answer some of the questions that you have about therapy costs that may have been keeping you from reaching out for the help you need.
+Costs shouldn't get in the way of getting the help and resources you need.

 We'll address the questions of "Does therapy cost money," How much does therapy cost without insurance" How much does therapy cost out-of-pocket and others to help those who may be on the fence about therapy to find a financial solution and remove any obstacles to taking part in therapy.
 Let's get started by answering the question, "How much does therapy cost with insurance?"